mnit-rtmc/iris/docs/video.md

 Field         | Description
 --------------|---------------------------------------------------
 Name          | Video monitor name
-Notes         | Location or usage text
+Notes         | Administrator notes, possibly including [hashtag]s Monitor num   | Number for selecting and switching Restricted    | Flag restricting monitor to published cameras only Monitor style | [Style](#style) of title bar, _etc_

-Group name    | [Privilege] group, for access control Monitor num   | Number for selecting and switching Restricted    | Flag restricting monitor to published cameras only Monitor style | [Style](#style) of title bar, _etc_
+Hashtags in notes allow for restricting [permissions] for specific roles.

 The `monitor num` is used to identify monitors when selecting [camera]s with a [switching](#switching) system.